-The Multimodal Transportation Plan developed includes a set of goals to provide the framework for developing transportation policies.
+The Multimodal Transportation Plan developed a set of goals to provide the framework for developing transportation policies.
 There is an intentional connection of these goals back to the City's Comprehensive Plan.
 These Policy Areas include:

 - " Planning & Investment

 - " Multimodal Transportation

+- " Safety & Comfort

+- " General Policies

 - " Land Use & Transit Supportive Development

 - " Regional Transportation

 - " Technology & Innovation